Request a special dispensation to consult and/or reproduce archives

 - it would require a disproportionate administrative investigation to determine the date of death.

-In their application for a dispensation for consultation, applicants must specify:
+Your application for a dispensation for consultation must specify:

-In the case of applications for dispensation for reproduction, applicants must also specify:
+If you are applying for a dispensation for reproduction, you must also specify:

 - the type of reproduction (photographs, scans, copies);